Code-Huddle/.github/profile/README.md

 **For Potential Clients:**

 If you have a software development project in mind, a web application you want to build, a mobile app idea you want to bring to life, or if you need expert UI/UX design or staff augmentation services, we encourage you to reach out.
 We offer a free initial consultation to discuss your project requirements in detail and explore how Code Huddle can help you achieve your business objectives .
-Contact us today at [email address removed] to schedule your consultation.
-You can also find more information about our services and read client testimonials on our profiles on Upwork [Insert Upwork Profile Link if Available] and Clutch [Insert Clutch Profile Link if Available].
+Contact us today at [hello@code-huddle.com](mailto:hello@code-huddle.com) to schedule your consultation.
+You can also find more information about our services and read client testimonials on our profiles on Upwork and Clutch.

 **For Potential Candidates:**

 We are always on the lookout for talented and motivated individuals to join our growing team.
 If you are a skilled developer, a creative designer, or a passionate technology professional seeking a challenging and rewarding career opportunity, we encourage you to get in touch.
-Please send your resume and a brief introduction to [email address removed].
+Please send your resume and a brief introduction to [hr@code-huddle.com](mailto:hr@code-huddle.com).
 We'd love to hear from you\!

 **Contact Us:**